logoPROFESSIONAL VERSION

 Mastitis in Goats

-Mycoplasma infections, primarily M mycoides (large colony type) and M putrefaciens, sometimes cause serious outbreaks of mastitis in goats ( see Contagious Agalactia).
-The latter also causes septicemia, polyarthritis, pneumonia, and encephalitis, together with serious disease and mortality in suckling kids.
-M capricolum has also been reported to cause severe mastitis in goats and infection in kids.
-Does usually recover in ~4 weeks.
+Mycoplasma infections, primarily Mycoplasma mycoides (large-colony type) and Mycoplasma putrefaciens, sometimes cause serious outbreaks of mastitis in goats.
+M putrefaciens also causes septicemia, polyarthritis, pneumonia, and encephalitis, together with serious disease and mortality in suckling kids.
+Mycoplasma capricolum has also been reported to cause severe mastitis in goats and infection in kids.
+Does usually recover in approximately 4 weeks.

 quizzes_lightbulb_red